-Dr. Pearson has over 25 years clinical experience evaluating and treating visual and perceptual dysfunctions impacting learning, development, reading, dyslexia, attention deficits, strabismus, amblyopia, and visual integration.
+Dr. Pearson has 30 years clinical experience evaluating and treating visual and perceptual dysfunctions impacting learning, development, reading, dyslexia, attention deficits, strabismus, amblyopia, and visual integration.
 He has been involved in research and development associated with curriculum development, interdisciplinary collaboration, and integrative treatment approaches.
 Dr. Pearson works with children (6 months and up) and adults wanting to improve their visual skills through therapeutic activity.
 He evaluates and prescribes appropriate tools and goals then counsels and coaches the patient/family toward achievement.
 He works collaboratively with occupational, physical, and speech therapists as well as with educators around the state.

 In his free time, Dr. Pearson enjoys outdoor activities such as hiking, biking, backpacking and skiing.

 - Bachelors of Arts, University of New Hampshire, 1986, Major: Psychology